ibm-cloud-docs/key-protect/st-init-cli.md

 Congratulations.
 Your instance has been fully initialized.

-It may take unto 5 to 10 minutes before you can use your instance.
+It might take up to 5 to 10 minutes before you can use your instance.
 {: note}

 ## Next steps